borgateo/marriage/README.md

 # My Marriage - Static Sites with Ruby on Heroku/Cedar
 # using a [Rack](http://rack.rubyforge.org/) app.

-Your folder should be organized like this:
+Folder should be organized like this:

 ```
 - MySite